icgrp/ese532_handouts/ese532_handouts/hw5/walk_through.md

 Vitis flow consists of **1)compiling the host code, 2)generating kernel object(.xo file), 3)generating FPGA binary(.xclbin file), 4)packaging to a bootable image.**
 You can take a look at the `Makefile` we provide, and `make all` will execute all these steps.
 Because we already generated `mmult.xo` file, the command to generate `.xo` file is commented out.
-- cp `mmult.xo` file to HW5 directory.
+- Make sure that `mmult.xo` exists in HW5 directory.
 - Source settings to be able to run vitis:
   `source sourceMe.sh`.